ScorpionMarcus/GDocContentImport/README.md

 4. Add your `client_secret.json` file to the project folder.

-5. Update the `Program.cs` file with your database connection string and other necessary information like the Google Docs document ID, projectId, pageId, and elementId.
+5. Update the `appsettings.json` file with your database connection string.

 ### Running the Application

 To run the application, execute the following command in the project folder:

-dotnet run
+dotnet run <documentId>

+Replace `<documentId>` with the Google Docs document ID containing your content.

-The application will fetch the content from the specified Google Docs document and insert it into the Cobalt.dbo.Content table in the specified SQL Server database.
+The application will fetch the content from the specified Google Docs document and insert or update it into the Cobalt.dbo.Content table in the specified SQL Server database.
+If an element already exists with content, the application will prompt the user to decide whether to overwrite the content.

 ## Built With

-- C# (.NET 5.0)
+- C# (.NET 6.0)
 - Google.Apis.Docs.v1
 - Google.Apis.Auth
+- Microsoft.Extensions.Configuration
 - System.Data.SqlClient